 The accompanying condensed consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets, and the satisfaction of liabilities and commitments in the ordinary course of business.
 Historically, the Company has funded its operations primarily with proceeds from the sale of convertible preferred stock.
-The Company has incurred recurring losses since its inception, including net losses of \$12,145 and \$3,828 for the three months ended March 31, 2020 and 2019, respectively.
-In addition, as of March 31, 2020 and December 31, 2019, the Company had an accumulated deficit of \$63,115 and \$50,970, respectively.
 The Company expects to continue to generate operating losses for the foreseeable future.

-As of May 12, 2020, the issuance date of the condensed consolidated financial statements, the Company expects that its cash and cash equivalents will be sufficient to fund its operating expenses and capital requirements into 2023.
+As of November 10, 2020, the issuance date of the condensed consolidated financial statements, the Company expects that its cash, cash equivalents and investments will be sufficient to fund its operating expenses and capital requirements into 2023.

-The Company may seek additional funding through private or public equity financings, debt financings, collaborations, strategic alliances and marketing, distribution or licensing arrangements.
+The Company may seek additional funding through private or public equity financings, debt financings, collaborations, strategic alliances, and marketing, distribution or licensing arrangements.
 The Company may not be able to obtain financing on acceptable terms, or at all, and the Company may not be able to enter into collaborations or other arrangements.
 The terms of any financing may adversely affect the holdings or the rights of the Company's stockholders.
 If the Company is unable to obtain funding, the Company could be forced to delay, reduce or eliminate some or all of its research and development programs, product portfolio expansion or commercialization efforts, which could adversely affect its business prospects.
 Although management continues to pursue these plans, there is no assurance that the Company will be successful in obtaining sufficient funding on terms acceptable to the Company to fund continuing operations, if at all.